 In glass I absolutely love Laura de Santillana.
 Her work expresses something so deep and so quiet.
 Then there are numerous painters.
 Most of my influences are from painting: Pollock, Miró, Kandinsky, Rothko.
 I love texture and layers.

 What can glass convey that other media can’t?

 Light first and foremost—bending light and optics.
 I guess plastic can do this but there is a different kind of soul with every material and glass speaks of fragility and yet permanence.
 I think about the fact that glass can live throughout time, long after we are gone.
 My pieces or other glass pieces will be left behind for the archaeologists to theorize about in the future.
 It will not change over time like a painting—that is, as long as it’s annealed properly.

 How do you handle the heat when you’re blowing glass?

 I joke that after blowing glass for over 32 years I have the blood of a very old lady that lives in Florida.
 Our bodies get used to it over time.
 Don’t get me wrong: It’s very hot.
 The working temperature of the glass furnace is 2100 degrees.
 We have to dip into that to get the glass.
 I sweat a lot and drink a lot of water.
 When working on large pieces I use protective sleeves and sometimes gloves.
 I have assistants that also shield the heat from me as much as possible.

-A selection of glass artworks by Randi Solin is currently on exhibition and for sale at The Mezzanine Gallery at The Met Store.
+A selection of glass artworks by Randi Solin is currently on exhibition and for sale at The Mezzanine Gallery at The Met Store as well as at the Lobby Store, The Met Breuer.
 Call 212-570-3767 for purchasing information.